 Hearing loss linked to dementia and other cognitive problems continues to be studied after research indicated that people who suffer from hearing loss are 2 to 5 times more likely to develop dementia, depending on the severity of hearing impairment.
 While the brain naturally gets smaller as we age, the amount of shrinkage is significantly higher in older patients with hearing loss.

-An extensive study was conducted by researchers from Johns Hopkins School of Medicine in conjunction with information gathered from the Baltimore Longitudinal Study of Aging concerning brain changes over a period of time in both adults with impaired hearing and those with normal hearing.
+An extensive study on hearing loss linked to dementia was conducted by researchers from Johns Hopkins School of Medicine in conjunction with information gathered from the Baltimore Longitudinal Study of Aging concerning brain changes over a period of time in both adults with impaired hearing and those with normal hearing.
 During the study, participants underwent hearing and cognitive testing over a period of 12-18 years.
 No subjects had cognitive problems at the onset of the study.

 The 639 subjects who underwent yearly testing included:

 - 125 with mild hearing loss (25-40 decibels)

 - 53 with moderate hearing loss (41-70 decibels)